ArbenKqiku/arbenkqiku.github.io/_posts/2025-09-29-path-analysis-in-r.md

 * How do promotion views affect conversions?
 * What happens after users sign in?

-We'll explore these once we've prepared the dataset.
+We'll explore these after cleaning the dataset.

 # Structure of this article